-In this paper, a system of parabolic PDEs, called Kobayashi--Warren--Carter system, is considered, as a possible phase-field model of planar grain boundary motion.
-The Main Theorem will be concerned with the existence of time-periodic solution to the Kobayashi--Warren--Carter system, and the principal objective will be to give a proof, without use of compromised assumption, which has been forced to adopted in the recent previous works. \\[0.2051cm]
+In this paper, a system of parabolic PDEs, called the Kobayashi--Warren--Carter system, is considered as a possible phase-field model of planar grain boundary motion.
+The Main Theorem is concerned with the existence of a time-periodic solution to the Kobayashi--Warren--Carter system, and the principal objective is to provide a proof without the use of a compromised assumption, which researchers have been forced to adopt in recent studies. \\[0.2051cm]

 35B10, 35K59, 35K67, 35K87. \\[0.2051cm]